thelegendofmario/open-scouting/README.md

 - `DEBUG` -> `False`
 - `DATABASE_URL` -> `${db.DATABASE_URL}` (This works on DigitalOcean, this may not work on every hosting provider)

+Additionally, if you wish to show a custom message to the user on each page (demonstration server, currently undergoing maintenance), set the `SERVER_MESSAGE` environment variable to the message you wish to display.

 ## Development
 ### djlint
 This project uses `djlint` to lint the templates.
 You can run this using the following command